redhat-developer/intellij-knative/README.md

 It is possible to delete several different elements, even if they are of different nature (ie services and revisions).

 ![](images/0.1.0/knative3.gif)

-### Read only editor

-Revisions are opened as read only in the editor.

-### Shortcuts

-Basic commands such as delete and refresh inherit and make use of shortcuts from IJ IDE.

 ### Open in browser

 Services can be opened in browser from the IDE.